melahn/helm-chartmap/README.md

 ##### Parameters

 * *option*
-  * The format of the Helm Chart
+  * The format of the Helm Chart.
+One of...
+    * ChartOption.APPRSPEC
+    * ChartOption.CHARTNAME
+    * ChartOption.FILENAME
+    * ChartOption.URL
 * *chart*
   * The name of the Helm Chart in one of the formats specified by the option parameter
 * *outputFilename*
   * The name of the file to which to write the generated Chart Map.
 Note the file is overwritten if it exists.
 * *envSpecFilename*
   * The location of an Environment Specification which is a yaml file containing a list of environment variables to set before rendering helm templates, or &lt;null&gt;.
-See the example environment specification provided in resource/example-env-spec.yaml to understand the format.
+See the [example environment specification](./resource/example/example-env-spec.yaml) to understand the format.
 * *switches*
   * An array containing the following boolean values
     * *switches[0]* *generate*